Last updated: May 29, 2026

 Best places to start

 Wisconsin is different from some states because the local front door is often the ADRC, not a separate senior office.
-ADRCs are in all 72 counties.
-Most Tribal nations also have Tribal aging and disability resource specialists.
-ADRCs serve Wisconsin residents regardless of income, but each benefit program may still have its own rules.
+ADRCs serve older adults, adults with disabilities, caregivers, family members, guardians, and people planning ahead.
+ADRC information and counseling are available regardless of income, but each benefit program may still have its own rules.

 For a wider benefits path, our Wisconsin benefits guide covers food, health care, housing, utility, tax, and local help.
-For local places that may host meals, classes, and referrals, see our senior centers guide.
+If the main issue is disability access, home care, equipment, or disability rights, see our disability help guide.

 Key Wisconsin stats for older adults